cliftonr/MXPhysics/README.md

 - Collisions are handled via a delegate object conforming to `MXContactListenerDelegate`.
 - Length is measured in points rather than Box2D meters.
 Angles are in degrees, rather than Box2D radians.
 Mass is still measured in kilograms.
+- MXPhysics is not yet a complete wrapper!

 ## License